- Associate Professor

 Service on Campus Committees

-- Computational Science and Engineering Program - Steering Committee Member (2017-now)
+- Computational Science and Engineering Program - Steering Committee Member (2017-present)

 Other Outside Service